 Additionally, in 2022, the Company granted PSU awards to certain of its senior management and executive officers that vest based on Antero Resources' absolute TSR determined as of the last day of each of three one-year performance periods ending on December 31, 2023, December 31, 2024 and December 31, 2025, and one cumulative three-year performance period ending on December 31, 2025, in each case, subject to certain continued employment criteria ("Special 2022 Absolute TSR PSUs").
-The number of shares of common stock that may ultimately be earned following the end of the cumulative three-year performance period ending on a graded-vested basis over the target number of Special 2022 Absolute TSR PSUs originally granted.
+The number of shares of common stock that may ultimately be earned following the end of the cumulative three-year performance period with respect to the Special 2022 Absolute TSR PSUs ranges from zero to 200% of the target number of Special 2022 Absolute TSR PSUs originally granted.
 Expense related to these PSUs is recognized on a graded-vested basis over the term of each performance period.
 The performance condition for the performance period ended December 31, 2023 was not met, and as a result, no vesting for this award tranche was achieved.
+The performance condition for the performance period ended December 31, 2024 was met, and 200% of target for this award tranche was achieved.